chaosun-ai/RecChatbot/README.md

 2. source venv/bin/activate
 3. pip install -r requirements.txt
 4. Put articles.csv in the project folder.
 (I didn't put the file on git.)
 5. Create an .env file.
 In that file, add the following info.
+(I didn't put the file on git.)
     OPENAI_API_KEY=**
     OPENAI_API_TYPE=**
     OPENAI_API_VERSION=**